Congress Information and Key Dates

 Papers and posters on any history of medicine subject are also welcome for the general sessions.

-In addition there is a prize of £150 for the best undergraduate student paper and £150 for the best undergraduate student poster by undergraduate students of medicine or of allied sciences.
+John Blair Trust There is a prize of £150 for the best paper and £150 for the best poster by undergraduate students of medicine or of allied sciences.

 For registration click here